ComNetsHH/SGComm2021-publication-code-release/README.md

 - **b1_mcds_processing / b2_mcds_processing**
 The Minimum Connceted Dominating Set (MCDS) formulation is split into two steps due to unfavorable computational performance.
-In b1_mcds_processing, the optimization problem is formulated as an Linear Program, whereas b2_mcds_processing actually solves the problem.
+In b1_mcds_processing, the optimization problem is formulated as a Linear Program, whereas b2_mcds_processing solves the problem.
 This split was introduced to allow a restart of MATLAB between both calculation steps, allowing for a re-allocation of RAM.
 Besides path configurations, the following parameters have to be specified:
-  - use_lp: Either use the Gurobi LP MCDS solver, or use an unperformant exhaustive search algorithm.
+  - use_lp: Either use the Gurobi LP MCDS solver, or use a poorly performing exhaustive search algorithm.
   - start_communiation_range: The minimum node communication range used in creating the logical communication graph.
   - communication_range_increments: As we need a fully connected graph for the flooding algorithm presented in this paper, the communication range is incremented until each node is connected.